What’s it about?

 - What to put in a tracking kit,

-- Where and how to lay a track trap.
+- Where and how to lay a track trap,

-And then we’ll carefully put those newly learnt skills into practice by silently stalking through the woods to find sign of the wildlife taht’s around.
+And then we’ll carefully put those newly learnt skills into practice by silently stalking through the woods to find sign of the wildlife that’s around.
 On previous courses we’ve found deer prints, scat, hair and feeding sign, as well as skulls and antlers, fox prints and scat, badger latrines and sets and much, much more.
 We’ve also seen fallow deer, fox, hares, buzzards, woodpeckers, adders, grass snakes, slow worms, common lizards, green huntsman spiders…..

 You can view our full course schedule here.

 Course size: Maximum of 8

 Catering: We’ll provide tea & coffee, you’ll need to bring a packed lunch